 That last item in the list, "gives generously," is what I want you Early Adopters to focus on today.
 So, Early Adopters, please turn with me in your Bible to Romans 12:8b.
 There are very few words here…

 NLT says, “…if it is giving, give generously….”

 NIV says, “…if it is giving, then give generously….”

 Would you agree that stingy is more natural to us than generous?
 Agree?

-From my perspective, generous is certainly NOT part of my human nature - but stingy is.
-Okay, then what about giving versus getting – which of those is part of our human nature?
+From my perspective, generosity is undoubtedly NOT part of my human nature - but stinginess is.
+Okay, what about giving versus getting – which of those is part of our human nature?
 Easy test right – Getting!

-A small boy was given two apples and told to share one of them with his sister.
+A small boy was given two apples and told to share one with his sister.
 She told him that he would be generous in giving if he gave her the larger apple.
-Well he thought about it, and then finally said, “Mom, you give her the apples and ask her to be generous.”
+He thought about it and said, “Mom, give her the apples and ask her to be generous.”

 The “I” disease transcends gender, age, ethnicity, religion, and politics.
 It touches all parts of your life.

-But God provides you His nature when you become His child.
-His nature is about GIVING, giving with liberality – generous not stingy.
+But God provides you with His nature when you become His child.
+His nature is about GIVING – giving with liberality – generous, not stingy.
 Here is the most extreme example of giving that you will ever see…

 John 3:16 (NKJV) – For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.